 All of the data collected is from reliable sources.
 For the stage of fibre production, we extracted information from Textile Exchange, which provided the greenhouse gases emitted from the production of organic cotton and conventionally grown cotton.
 For textile production, garment production, consumer use phrase and end-of-life phrase, we used data from Cotton Incorporated.
 We made use of the data about the emissions of a single home delivery from a report from The Chartered Institute of Logistics and Transport.
 We also collected data from a professional laundry provider to compare the environmental impact of in-house and outsourced laundry, which may aid our decision making in choosing our laundry partners in the future.

 There are several limitations regarding this LCA, which means the result is not able to fully reflect the most precise impact.
 First of all, the majority of the data used is secondary and the scope of each study used varies from one another.
 For instance, cotton is produced in diverse regions and cultivated with various techniques, which implies each of them has unique production circumstances.
 It is impossible to give a single definitive figure for emissions from cotton production.
 The figure used here is the average value.
 Second, there is a dearth of a complete set of figures that can represent the entire value chain of our business.
-We are unable to find relevant research featuring baby clothes as most of the studies concentrated on common daily clothing item, such as t-shirts.
+We are unable to find relevant research featuring baby or kids' clothes as most of the studies concentrated on common daily clothing item, such as t-shirts.
 We also faced difficulties in searching for data on GOTS certified cotton, which is more sustainable than organic cotton, and the emissions of the stage of distribution to the wholesaler (in this instance Borro).
-Likewise there is a lack of data about how many time baby clothing is reused without rental, for example passing on to friends or charity shops.
-Due to this we have assumed that each item bought new is disposed of after it has been used for one baby.
+Likewise there is a lack of data about how many times baby or kids' clothing is reused without rental, for example passing on to friends or charity shops.
+Due to this we have assumed that each item bought new is disposed of after it has been used for one child.
 If more data is brought to light, we will amend the calculations accordingly to provide a more accurate reflection of the environmental impact.

 Despite all the limitations, we are able to extract certain insights from the study.
-We set the sample as a baby garment weighing 100g made of 100% cotton and designed several scenarios.
+We set the sample as a child's garment weighing 100g made of 100% cotton and designed several scenarios.
 After adding up the GHG emissions of each stage in the value chain based on the scenario designed, we obtained the total GHG emissions and the GHG emissions per user for each scenario.

 The result showed that renting clothes can effectively reduce the carbon footprint of each user of the garment, subjected to the scope of our value chain setting.
 This is due to the fact that cotton production (including fibre, textile and garment production) accounts for more than 43% of the emissions of the entire value chain, and each instance of renting out the garment can divide the carbon emissions of cotton production, implying that each rental reduces a user’s carbon footprint.
 Note that there is a diminishing marginal return, given that the emissions from cotton production is fixed, while that of consumer use phrase is variable.
 So if a garment is rented out 6 times, the global warming potential is 49% less, but if it’s rented out 20 times (unlikely!) the GWP is 55% less, a small difference.